jmlandi/Jedi-Order-Website/readme.md

 ## Objective ☕️

-Do a desktop website using HTML and CSS (Task from college).
+Do a desktop website using HTML and CSS and explain it (Task from college).

 ## HTML Tags 🛠